Updated September 2024

 12. Gone Fishing

-Another way to get free of the house without violating social-distancing rules is to go fishing.
-While many parks are still closed, state or county wildlife management areas or national wildlife areas often allow family fishing time.
-Make sure to check ahead of time regarding any COVID-19 guidance, permits required, and also any scheduled hunting days (you may want to avoid those days).
+Another way to get free of the house together is to go fishing.
+Visit your local lake, state park, or national wildlife areas for family fishing time.
+Make sure to check ahead of time regarding any permits required, and also any scheduled hunting days (you may want to avoid those days).

-Families have faced an almost overwhelming challenge adapting to the restrictions and responsibilities of life during the COVID-19 pandemic.
+It’s tricky keeping your kids entertained all summer as a remote working parent.
 However, by incorporating these summer family activities into your routine, you can make this a fun and relaxing time with your loved ones.
-With a little patience and a dash of creativity, this extended time at home will be one that your kids will remember fondly.
+With a little patience and a dash of creativity, this time at home will be time that your kids will remember fondly.

 Check out our menu of Career Services provided by our team of certified professionals, including resume and career coaching services for remote jobseekers.
 Resume assessments and writing, LinkedIn profile enhancement, and cover letter writing are available to maximize the success of your remote job applications.
 Discounts on all services available to subscription members, become one now.